3778/icd-prediction-mimic/README.md

 ## 2. Run `MIMIC_preprocessing.py` to select discharge summaries and merge MIMIC-III tables.

-MIMIC-III tables `NOTEEVENTS`, `DIAGNOSES_ICD` are loaded and joined through admission IDs.
+MIMIC-III tables `NOTEEVENTS`, `DIAGNOSES_ICD` are loaded and merged through admission IDs.
 From `NOTEEVENTS`, only a single discharge summary is selected per admission ID.

 Outputs `data/mimic3_data.pkl`, a DataFrame containing 4 columns: